Prospective Adoptive parent(s) must meet the following criteria:

 Applicants must be healthy, without serious physical or emotional disabilities that could affect parenting.
 The applicants must have a reasonable income to support a child, as well as a minimum of high school education.
 Applicants can not have a criminal record.

 Most children are between the ages of newborn to 12 years of age.
 They live in orphanages and are in need of families as a result of poverty.
-Boys and girls are available.
+Boys and girls are available, but families cannot specify gender.
 Siblings/twins/triplets cannot be separated.